Presidency of George H. W. Bush: Environment

 In June 1989, the Bush administration proposed a bill to amend the Clean Air Act.
 Working with Senate Majority Leader George J. Mitchell, the administration won passage of the amendments over the opposition of business-aligned members of Congress who feared the impact of tougher regulations.
 The legislation sought to curb acid rain and smog by requiring decreased emissions of chemicals such as sulfur dioxide.
 The measure was the first major update to the Clean Air Act since 1977.
 Bush also signed the Oil Pollution Act of 1990 in response to the Exxon Valdez oil spill.
 However, the League of Conservation Voters criticized some of Bush's other environmental actions, including his opposition to stricter auto-mileage standards.

+Employee Leave

+On June 29, 1990, Bush vetoed a bill that would have provided leave for workers in situations of a child's birth, adoption, or family illness.
+On September 22, 1992, Bush vetoed a bill that would have allowed workers to take at least 12 weeks of unpaid leave.
+The Senate successfully voted to override Bush's veto, but the House didn't.

 Savings and loan crisis

 In 1982, Congress had passed the Garn–St. Germain Depository Institutions Act, which deregulated savings and loans associations and increased FDIC insurance for savings and loans associations.
 As the real estate market declined in the late 1980s, hundreds of savings and loans associations collapsed.
 In February 1989, Bush proposed a $50 billion package to rescue the saving and loans industry, the creation of the Office of Thrift Supervision to regulate the industry, and establishment the Resolution Trust Corporation to liquidate the assets of insolvent companies.
 Congress passed the Financial Institutions Reform, Recovery, and Enforcement Act of 1989, which incorporated most of Bush's proposals.
 In the wake of the savings and loan crisis, the Senate Ethics Committee investigated five senators, collectively referred to as the "Keating Five", for allegedly providing improper aid to Charles Keating, the chairman of the Lincoln Savings and Loan Association.